IvoryC/BioLockJ/mkdocs/user-guide/docs/Supported-Environments.md

 To see what shell you currently using, run `echo $0`.
 **If** you are not in a bash shell, you can change your current session to a bash shell, run `chsh -s /bin/bash`.

-There is also the option to run purely in docker, without installing even the launch scripts on your local machine.
-However this is considered a niche case scenario and not well supported.

 ## Choosing an environment